 But even without the legends, it’s worth a stop, especially if you want to get your sea views ASAP.
 You can stretch your legs after your long drive with a stroll along the walkway near the Oedolgae.

-A short drive away is the Jeongbang waterfalls, which is quite a sight as it falls directly into the sea.
+A short drive away is the Jeongbang Waterfall, which is quite a sight as it falls directly into the sea.
 Try to make it here in time for sunset for amazing views and, hopefully, a thinner crowd.